-With the pump end disassembled and the motor cavity drained of oil, secure the pump in an inverted position.
-Remove the hardware (43 and 44) securing the motor housing (12) to the intermediate (7).
-If necessary, tap around the parting surfaces with a soft-faced mallet to break the seal between the intermediate and motor housing.
-Remove the intermediate and discard the motor housing gasket (10) and O-ring (11).
+With the pump end disassembled and the motor cavity drained, secure the pump in an inverted position.
+Remove the hardware (13 and 14) securing the intermediate (36) to the motor housing (17).
+If necessary, tap around the parting surfaces with a soft faced mallet to break the seal between the intermediate and motor housing.
+Remove the intermediate and discard the motor housing gasket (32).